-Knowing CPR can help save a life – this is a part of the story Jazmin wants to share.
+Knowing CPR can help save a life – this is a part of the experience Jazmin wants to share.
 Jazmin was still in a serious condition when the ambulance and the Westpac Rescue Helicopter arrived – her mum Alison recalls feeling very relieved that the local ‘heli-pad’ was at the tavern opposite their home.

 Juliette was the Intensive Care Paramedic on the Westpac Rescue Helicopter that day, on shift with crewman Wayne.
 They knew they had to get Jazmin to hospital as quickly as possible.

 By road it would take over an hour and in many rural areas intensive care paramedics are not available.
 Thanks to the Air Rescue crew Jazmin was at Christchurch Hospital 20 minutes later.
 This saved her life.